 This course covers the concepts of electrical troubleshooting of injection molding machines and associated equipment.
 Familiarization with basic electricity symbols, blueprint reading, meters used for troubleshooting, conventional and solid ladder diagrams, schematics, and troubleshooting is stressed.
 Programmable Logic Controls (PLC) are examined.

-The purpose of this course is to develop an understanding of the role and responsibilities of the supervisor and to strengthen values and skills related to key supervisory functions.
-The principles and topics addressed include problem solving, decision making, leadership, management ethics, and communication.
-This course is recommended for experienced and new supervisors and those aspiring to supervisory positions.
+The purpose of this course is to develop an understanding of the role and responsibilities of the production team and to strengthen values and skills related to key supervisory functions.
+The principles and topics addressed include production design, work simplification, inventory, quality, cost control, problem solving, decision making, leadership, management ethics, and communication.

 PLT 226.
-Polymeric Materials Design And Application.
+Materials Design And Application.
 3 Credits.

-This course provides extensive coverage of polymeric materials, plastic design, and text methodology.
-Material properties, characteristics, and applications are presented for injection and molded thermoplastic resins.
-A discussion of polymer blends and compounds using fillers, additives, and reinforcing fibers are included.
+This course provides coverage of materials, design, and text methodology.
+Material properties, characteristics, and applications.
+A discussion of polymer blends and compounds using fillers, additives, and reinforcing fibers may be included.
 Property identification and the associated test procedures are reviewed with hands-on testing provided for the major properties.
-In addition, plastics product design techniques and applications are discussed to complement the discussion of materials.
+In addition, product design techniques and applications are discussed to complement the discussion of materials.
+Prerequisites: ENG 101 (or co-requisite), MAT 143.

 PLT 227.
 Hydraulics And Pneumatics.
 3 Credits.